 Column (g) - Method/convention.
 Enter the method and convention used to figure your depreciation deduction.
 See the instructions for line 19, columns (e) and (f).
-Write "200 DB," "150 DB," or "S/ L," for the depreciation method, and "HY," "MM," or "MQ," for half-year, mid-month, or mid-quarter conventions, respectively.
+Write "200 DB," "150 DB," or "S/L," for the depreciation method, and "HY," "MM," or "MQ," for half-year, mid-month, or mid-quarter conventions, respectively.
 For property placed in service before 1987, write "PRE" if you used the prescribed percentages under ACRS.
-If you elected an alternate percentage, enter "S/L."
+If you elected an alternate percentage or if you are required to depreciate the property using the straight line method, enter "S/L."

 Column (h) - Depreciation deduction.
-See Limits for passenger automobiles, on page 10, before entering an amount in column (h).
+See Limits for passenger automobiles, below, before entering an amount in column (h).

 For property used more than 50% in a qualified business use (line 26) and placed in service after 1986, figure column (h) by following the instructions for line 19, column (g).
 If placed in service before 1987, multiply column (e) by the applicable percentage given in Pub.
 534 for ACRS property.
-If the recovery period for an automobile ended before your tax year beginning in 2005, enter your unrecovered basis, if any, in column (h).
+If the recovery period for an automobile ended before your tax year beginning in 2008, enter your unrecovered basis, if any, in column (h).

 For property used 50% or less in a qualified business use (line 27) and placed in service after 1986, figure column (h) by dividing the amount in column (e) by the amount in column (f).
 Use the same conventions as discussed in the instructions for line 19, column (e).
 The amount in column (h) cannot exceed the property's unrecovered basis.
-If the recovery period for an automobile ended before your tax year beginning in 2005, enter your unrecovered basis, if any, in column (h).
+If the recovery period for an automobile ended before your tax year beginning in 2008, enter your unrecovered basis, if any, in column (h).